Pak-Pek-Pik/Coaxial-Counterflow-Venturi/README.md

 *[Version française plus bas.](#venturi-coaxial-à-contre-courant)*

+Longer discussion, with the boundary layer separation and Dean vortex arguments, is in [docs/design-notes.md](docs/design-notes.md).

 ## Principle

 The design decouples the two operations that a naive Venturi ejector superimposes at the throat: **turning the flow** and **accelerating it**.